Cuttlerat/yoba/README.md

 ## Commands

 ```
-/weather <City>     - Weather in a city for now, today and tommorow
-/w <City>           - Short form of /w
+/bug                - Link to create issue on github
+/cat <Number>       - Random cat photo from Tumbler
+/db <SQL query>     - Manage your database (Only for admins)
+/dog <Number>       - Random dog photo from dog.ceo
+/ibash <Number>     - Random quote from ibash.org.ru
 /info               - Information about this bot
-/wset <City>        - Set default city for /weather
-/ibash <Number>     - Random quote from ibash.org.ru
 /loglist <Number>   - Random quote from loglist.net
-/cat <Number>       - Random cat photo from Tumbler
-/dog <Number>       - Random dog photo from dog.ceo
 /ping               - Show usage of pinger command wich allow to
                     + add ping phrases for user who call this command
-/db <SQL query>     - Manage your database (Only for admins)
+/w <City>           - Short form of /w
+/weather <City>     - Weather in a city for now, today and tommorow
+/wset <City>        - Set default city for /weather
 ```

 ## Starting